shezadkhan137/required/README.md

 [![Build Status](https://travis-ci.org/shezadkhan137/required.svg?branch=master)](https://travis-ci.org/shezadkhan137/required)
 [![Coverage Status](https://coveralls.io/repos/github/shezadkhan137/required/badge.svg?branch=master)](https://coveralls.io/github/shezadkhan137/required?branch=master)

-Required is a simple libaray which allows you to validate dependencies across multiple fields.
-The goal is to make writing things like Forms and Seralizers much easier by providing a declariative way to encode your complex validation logic.
+Required is a simple library which allows you to validate dependencies across multiple fields.
+The goal is to make writing things like Forms and Seralizers much easier by providing a declarative way to encode your complex validation logic.

 Most Forms and Serializers limit you to doing validation on a single